My name is Lotte Hvas. I am a specialist in general medicine, MD, dr.med.sci., and I have worked as a danish GP for 25 years.

 The starting point for my project was a desire to illustrate how Danish women experienced menopause.
 At that time – in 1996 – I experienced that there was a major disparity between the myths that flourished, including the medical attitude that was referred to as “hormone deficiency syndrome” and the well functioning and well-being women I met in the consultation room.
 In 2008, I defended my doctoral dissertation “Medicine for the healty- a sick idea?” based on qualitave interviews with menopausal women.

-Private I live in Præstø, south of Copenhagen, I am married and have two grownup children and a granddaughter.
+Private I live in Præstø, south of Copenhagen, I am married and have two grownup children and a granddaughter and a grandson.

 About this website

 The website Lottehvas.dk is intended as a library for the articles I have written over the years – scientific, mediating and debating.

 I use another website www.overgangskvinder.dk (in Danish) where I post blogs and updates in connection with my book (in Danish) “‘The book about menopause” from 2022.

 I have divided the articles on the page following the overall topics I have written about.
 You can find them on the front page or here: Menopause, Narrative Medicine, Medical Ethics, Risk and Medication, Family Medicine, and various contributions to the Health debate.